Norway's wealth fund concerned about market liquidity

 In Europe the fund is one of the backers of the Plato Partnership, which includes Citigroup, Goldman Sachs, AXA Investment Managers and Franklin Templeton, which signed a cooperation agreement with the London Stock Exchange unit Turquoise in September.

-In the United States, the fund has done trading on IEX, once a dark pool that since September has become a fully-regulated stock exchange.
-It was made famous by the book Flash Boys by Michael Lewis, whose purpose is to shield investors from predatory high-frequency traders.
+In the United States, the fund has done trading on the IEX dark pool, made famous by the book Flash Boys by Michael Lewis, whose purpose is to shield investors from predatory high-frequency traders.

 And of course you have the dark pools where you are trying to find the natural other side of the trade."